KFreon/KaelsKabbage/content/posts/2025-05-01-aspire-more-than-just-a-dashboard/index.md

 ![Hot reload of Vite](img/UIContainerHMR.png)

 If you don't want to run in the orchesration for some reason, you can fairly easily pull it apart.
-You can't directly tell Aspire to only run a subset of services, but you can comment them out, or just run each project the normal way.
+If you only want to run a subset of configured services, you can mark them as `.WithExplicitStart()` so they show up in the dashboard but aren't started.
+This is useful for seed data projects or DbUp projects.
 The configuration that Aspire does is injected during execution, but can be provided through appsettings.json and other config sources as well.

 > Aspire host will override appsettings.json connection strings because they're injected as environment variables